scottkiss/gomagic/README.md

 # About gomagic
-gomagic is a middleware magicbox
+gomagic is a middleware magicbox,it is not a framework,but a collection of useful middleware

 ## Http Magic Useage